Ranking - Education (iPhone)

 • Keep students in the loop and prepared for class with notifications

-• Teachers affiliated with qualified institutions can publish courses to the iTunes U catalog to make them available everyone for free.
+• Teachers affiliated with qualified institutions can publish courses to the iTunes U catalog to make them available to everyone for free

 • See your assignments and instructor updates in one place, and check off assignments as you complete them